alissatroiano/Muzak/README.md

 ## Description

 Muzak is a simple video player that uses the YouTube Data API to fetch & stream videos by video ID or title.
-Muzak was created for the [Blingby](https://blingby.com) Junior Developer programming test.
+Muzak was built to demonstrate the developer's knowledge of the React framework, as well as the ability to fetch data to and from a given API.

 ## Wireframes